Three hats off to thee, Peter Gilmore, Master of Cream and Custard.

 White coral is Quay’s new pièce de résistance.
 It genuinely looks like coral, but it’s a network of delicate white chocolate.
 Crack it a few times with a spoon, and it starts to sublimate.
 Underneath is a coconut creamy delight that resembles the snow egg’s custard foundation.
 The next layer is a pineapple ice cream, followed by a white chocolate mousse (which is the same mousse that forms the frozen coral).
 I think it can be objectively agreed it’s not as good as the snow egg on any level, but it’s certainly breathtaking.
-And as good as dessert gets (granting the snow egg was ‘beyond the beyond’).
+And this is still as good as dessert gets in Sydney (granting the snow egg was ‘beyond the beyond’).

 I preferred the à la carte style of the old Quay menu, which was far more impressive in its variety.
-The new menu doesn’t give you any reason to come back, because it stays mostly the same conceptually (supplementing seasonal ingredients, though).
+The new menu doesn’t give you any reason to come back, because it stays mostly the same conceptually (supplementing seasonal ingredients).
 I also didn’t think it was the best that Peter Gilmore has to offer.
 Although he whisks up a mean custard, and turns anything made of cream into mouth-gold, I think he exploited this too much.
 Four out of six courses involved cream or custard elements.
 That’s almost cheating when you’ve got Gilmore’s skills.
 Overall, the experience lacked variety in texture.
 There also wasn’t enough meat – there was no poultry, beef, lamb, or fish.
-And yet none of the dishes heroed a vegetable, either.
+None of the dishes heroed a vegetable, either.

 If Vue de Monde only has two hats, this shouldn’t have three.
 I also don’t think it should be rated better than Bennelong, which has a comparable Harbour view, equally super food, and a wider variety of skills on display.